MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-partner-program.md

 **Web presence**

 Partners get placement of company logo and short description on HoloLens.com/partners site, the Microsoft Partner Center, and the soon-to-be-published Mixed Reality web site.
-In addition, company contact info will be included in auto-locator on HoloLens web site
+In addition, company contact info will be included in auto-locator on HoloLens web site.

 **Microsoft Technology Centers**